natesilva/big-config/README.md

     └── production
 ```

-In this example, we’ve loaded settings for two different apps into an S3 bucket named `settings-bucket`.
+In this example, we’ve loaded settings into an S3 bucket named `settings-bucket`.
 The prefix is `app1`.

 ### Init with S3